TheOpponent/sftm-training-lua/README.md

   - Enable hidden modes
 - In-game save states
 - Input recording and playback with repeat, random, and one-time modes
+- Footsies simulator: Player 2 repeatedly does preset movements and buttons at random intervals

 # Instructions
 In Final Burn Neo, open Game > Lua Scripting > New Lua Scripting Window...
 Open the script and click Run.
 This will show the text overlays.
 Further instructions are shown in the console output.